Health-Education-England/tis-trainee-ui/README.md

 - JavaScript for pre-rendering dynamic content from the Next.js server
 - JavaScript for interactivity on the client-side through React

-This output is generated inside the `.next` folder
+This output is generated inside the `.next` folder.

 See the section about [deployment](https://nextjs.org/docs/deployment) for more information.